Kethsar/ytarchive/README.md

 				    after the stream started.
 		          * '--live-from now' will start recording from the current stream time.

+	--wait-for DURATION or TIMESTRING
+		Waits for a specified length of time before starting to capture a stream.
+		Supports time durations (e.g. 1d8h10m) or time strings (e.g. 12:30:05).

+		Note: * This command implicitly uses '--live-from now' after the wait period.
+		      * If the stream is a scheduled stream then wait-for will not start counting until the stream has begun.

+	--capture-duration DURATION or TIMESTRING
+		Captures the livestream for the specified length of time and then exits.
+		Supports time durations (e.g. 1d8h10m) or time strings (e.g. 12:30:05).

 Examples:
 	ytarchive -w
 		Waits for a stream.
 Will prompt for a URL and quality.